KBerkeYilmaz/KBerkeYilmaz/README.md

 # ⭐ Hello There ⭐

-## My name is Berke || I'm a Software Developer with an emphasis on Frontend.
+## My name is Berke || I'm a Software Developer.

 Welcome to my GitHub page!
 I am passionate about building sleek, efficient, and user-friendly web applications.
-I have a passion for learning new technologies and refining my approach to development, especially in frontend frameworks and backend technologies like Typescript and Next.js.
+I love learning new technologies and can develop methodologies to learn new stuff on the go.

+Currently I am trying to learn different design patterns to refine my approach to development.

 📫 How to reach me: [kberkeyilmaz@gmail.com](mailto:kberkeyilmaz@gmail.com)